dsoellinger/Udacity-Machine-Learning-Nanodegree/lecture_notes/linear_regression.md

 **Why do we need the p?**

-* If p is on the left of the y axis, it's a negative number.
+* If p is on the left of the y-axis, it's a negative number.
 Therefore we rotate the line in the correct direction.
-* If the distance to the y axis is small, we want to add a small number.
+* If the distance to the y-axis is small, we want to add a small number.
 Otherwise, we are going to add a large number.

 <img src="images/absolute_trick.png" width="350"/>